Half Price First Inspection

 Welcome to the most difficult part of NSW Pool Safety.
 But we’ve got you.

 Checklists are used for legislation and compliance - specifically according to your pool or spa, barrier and property.
 The NSW Swimming Pool Register created Pool Inspection Self-Assessment Checklists to help property owners check the safety of their pool, spa, fences and barriers - with 9 different checklists for every swimming pool or spa, depending on the property and pool type you own.
 It’s very easy to feel overwhelmed by the complex laws and regulations governing the exact distances and heights of gate latches, climbable objects, fences and barriers.

 To make pool safety easier to understand, we created the PoolSS DIY Pool Safety Evaluation from the NSW Swimming Pool Register Pool Inspection Self-Assessment Checklists (that's a mouthful!).
-We're here to keep pool compliance simple - for you.
+We're here to keep pool safety simple (for you too).

 1. Find what year/s your pool or barriers were built or installed*